-Disability hate crime reporting service
+Disability hate crime is defined as:

 If you feel somebody has treated you badly or hurt you in some way because you look different, sound different, have specialised equipment, have a carer or need extra support, you may have experienced disability hate crime.
 It is important that you report incidents that make you upset to get the support you need and ensure it doesn’t happen again.

 Expand the selections below to learn more about how to report a hate crime.

 You can report a hate crime using the online form at https://report-it.org.uk.

 Text ‘register’ to 999 for emergency SMS text or download 999BSL app.

 Contact a third-party reporting centre (such as Disability Equality NW) or tell someone you trust.